fabio-d/minitel-native/rom-emulation/board_nfz330_nfz400/README.md

 <img src="pictures/nfz400_installed.jpg" width="50%" />
 </p>

-Installation is straighforward: after removing the old ROM, insert the board in the proper orientation.
+Installation is straightforward: after removing the old ROM, insert the board in the proper orientation.
 Please note that this connector seems to be very prone to poor contact.
 A good solution is to slightly pre-bend the adapter board's pins in alternating directions: